This article is part of a larger series on How to Become a Real Estate Agent.

 To hold an active real estate license in Maine, you must find a sponsoring brokerage with which to affiliate your license.
 To make this easier, check out our in-depth article on how to choose a real estate company to work for, which covers the pros and cons of various types and sizes of brokerages you might be considering.

-Although there are many successful brokerages in the Pine Tree State, here are the top five brokerages Real Trends reported for 2022:
+Although there are many successful brokerages, here are some of the top brokerages in the Pine Tree State:

 The David Banks Team